MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-iot-enterprise.md

 ## Long-Term Support Silicon Details

-The Windows 10 IoT Enterprise 2019 release will be a LTSC release.
+The Windows 10 IoT Enterprise 2019 release will be an LTSC release.
 See [here](https://docs.microsoft.com/windows/whats-new/ltsc) for a general description of Windows 10 LTSC and other channels available.
 You can find details on processor support for each edition and channel of Windows 10 [here](https://docs.microsoft.com/windows-hardware/design/minimum/windows-processor-requirements#windows-iot-enterprise--embedded-processor-table).

 ## Helpful resources
 > [!NOTE]